Best Medicare Advantage Plans in California (2026)

 WHY CHOOSE AN HMO-POS PLAN?

 HMO-POS plans combine HMO structure with the flexibility to see out-of-network providers at higher costs.
-These plans work well for seniors who want lower premiums but occasional access to specialists outside their network.
-Choose an HMO-POS if you primarily use in-network care but need occasional access to out-of-network doctors without referrals.
+These plans work for seniors who want lower premiums but occasional access to providers outside their network.
+Choose an HMO-POS if you primarily use in-network care but want the option to see out-of-network doctors when needed.

 Best PPO Medicare Advantage Plans in California